heysupratim/fairer-email/FAQ.md

 <br />

 <a name="faq4"></a>
-**(4) How can I use an invalid security certificate / empty password / plain text connection?**
+**(4) How can I use an invalid security certificate / IMAP STARTTLS / an empty password?**

-*Invalid security certificate* (Can't verify identity of server)

-You should try to fix this by contacting your provider or by getting a valid security certificate because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+Invalid security certificate (*Can't verify identity of server*): you should try to fix this by contacting your provider or by getting a valid security certificate because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).

 Note that older Android versions might not recognize newer certification authorities like Let’s Encrypt causing connections to be considered insecure, see also [here](https://developer.android.com/training/articles/security-ssl).

-*Empty password*
+IMAP STARTTLS: the EFF [writes](https://www.eff.org/nl/deeplinks/2018/06/announcing-starttls-everywhere-securing-hop-hop-email-delivery):
+"*Additionally, even if you configure STARTTLS perfectly and use a valid certificate, there’s still no guarantee your communication will be encrypted.*"

-Your username is likely easily guessed, so this is insecure.
+Empty password: your username is likely easily guessed, so this is very insecure.

-*Plain text connection*

-Your username and password and all messages will be sent and received unencrypted, which is **very insecure** because a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) is very simple on an unecrypted connection.

-If you still want to use an invalid security certificate, an empty password or a plain text connection you'll need to enable insecure connections in the account and/or identity settings.
+If you still want to use an invalid security certificate, IMAP STARTTLS or an empty password, you'll need to enable insecure connections in the account and/or identity settings.

-STARTTLS should be selected for plain text connections.
+Connections without encryption (either SSL or STARTTLS) are not supported because this is very insecure.

 <br />